juju/docs/src/en/applications.md

 # Applications

-An *application* is a piece of software that is installed via a *charm*.
-These two terms are often used interchangeably.
+An *application* in Juju is a collection of identical application *units* that are installed via a *charm*.

 ## Application management